PWShields/numberofdays/README.md

 java -jar days.jar from project root

-or run the code directly using mvn springboot:run from project root
+or run the code directly using mvn spring-boot:run from project root

-If you have docker installed please see below about running as a docker image.

 ## Testing

+mvn test

+## Known Issues

+You might have to check your cursor is in the right spot when applciation starts up (there may be a slight delay where the app is non responsive.)

+Depending on how and where you run the app you will either stay in your terminal screen OR you will be taken to a terminal GUI.

+Tested only on Mac.